Choosing the Best Set Make Up

 - The more the golfer sweeps the ball rather than hits down on the ball, the more likely that high-lofted woods will be a golfer’s iron replacements.

-- The golfer’s personal preference/opinion as to whether they are more comfortable or confident with a fairway wood or a hybrid is also key to the selection of the low-loft iron replacement clubs.
+- The golfer’s personal preference/opinion as to whether they are more comfortable or confident with a fairway wood or a hybrid is also important.

 Club head speed also plays a role in the set makeup determination.
 The slower the club head speed, the shorter the distance gap from normal 4-degree loft increments between clubs.
-Why saddle a slower speed player with a combination of 13 woods and irons when a 4-degree loft gap offers only 6-to-7 yards of difference between each club?
+Why saddle a slower speed player with a combination of 13 woods and irons when a 4-degree loft gap offers only 4 to 6 yards of difference between each club?

 Set makeup fitting is really a test of the golfer’s common sense and control over their ego.
 To play consistently well, golf shall forever be a game of percentages and good misses.
 Smart set makeup fitting involves using clubs that give the golfer a higher percentage of consistent shots to improve both the percentage of quality shots and good misses.